 Divorce Coaching

-I coach both individuals and couples, in Collaborative, Mediated and under special circumstances, litigated divorces.
+I coach both individuals and couples, in collaborative, mediated and litigated divorces.

 Whether you have decided to divorce through litigation, mediation, or are interested in pursuing a collaborative divorce, the use of a divorce coach is often considered to be an investment in your best decision-making during one of life’s most difficult and emotional processes.
 It’s important to recognize that divorce coaching is not therapy – we don’t delve into past issues or examine why your feelings exist.
 The focus is your experience in the divorce process itself and the goal is to help you: